No Tags Found!

 I was working with a company and immediately left that job without giving any prior notice due to some policy-related issues as given below.

-Working Hours - They are asking to work more than 8 hours (8 Hours and 30 Mins per day), Only Sunday Leave was there.
+They are asking to work more than 8 hours (8 hours and 30 mins per day), with only Sunday as a leave day.

-Leave Policy - No proper leave policy, they only provide one day paid leave in a month if you inform them prior.
+No proper leave policy; they only provide one day of paid leave in a month if you inform them prior.
 If you do not inform them prior, they will deduct two days' salary.
 Also, if you are not taking any leave in that month, this leave will not be carried forward to the next month.

 In the offer letter, they mentioned that I will not leave the company under any circumstances during the specified time as per joining, which is 1 year from my joining date; otherwise, a penalty charge or legal action will be taken by the company.
 However, the specific type of action is not mentioned in the offer letter.
 (Important to note that this information is provided on the company's letter, not on any legal bond papers).